jallanxjallan/onemanairforce/adaptation/scenes/krokodil_kourier.md

 ---
 category: past
 date: 04 September 1947
+name: Krokodil Kourier
 status: draft
+synopsis: '''Samuel and his band play at an art''s exhibtion.
+He takes a letter from Auke Sonnega to to give to Republican operatives.
+On the way he and his friends are stopped by a Dutch patrol, but are released after they give an impromptu concert of Dutch songs.'''
 title: Krokodil Kourier
-synopsis: Samuel and his band play at an art's exhibtion.
-He takes a letter from Auke Sonnega to to give to Republican operatives.
-On the way he and his friends are stopped by a Dutch patrol, but are released after they give an impromptu concert of Dutch songs.

 ---

 Samuel and his band play at an exhibition at the Kuntskring.
 In between sets, Samuel chats with Auke Sonnega, who surreptitiously hands him a small package.
 Walking back to their lodgings after the event they are stopped by a Dutch patrol.
 Samuel tells them they are musicians returning from a society gathering, and as proof they